Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Introduction

 \subsection{Organization of the paper}

 As in \cite{CL2}, we have separated the group theory, where we have theorems, from the number theory, where we mostly make conjectures and collect data.
-We develop some basic facts about Schur $\sigma$-groups in Section 2 and give a precise formulation of our conjecture describing the variation of Galois groups of $p$-towers of imaginary quadratic fields in Section 3.
+We develop some basic facts about Schur $\sigma$-groups in Section 2 and introduce various measures in both the abelian and non-abelian setting.
+In Section 3, we give a precise formulation of our conjecture describing the variation of Galois groups of $p$-towers of imaginary quadratic fields.
 The distribution of IPADs of Schur $\sigma$-groups is investigated in Section 4.
 This investigation yields a number of results which we prove using a mixture of theory and computation, thanks to the powerful technique of organizing $p$-groups via O'Brien's $p$-group generation algorithm \cite{O}.
-Finally, the number-theoretical data we have collected is summarized in Section 5.
-All of the computations were done using the symbolic algebra package \magma~\cite{magma}.
+The number-theoretical data we have collected is summarized in Section 5; see in particular, Tables 1 and 2.
+The computations were carried out using the symbolic algebra packages \magma~\cite{magma} and \pari~\cite{pari}.
+Finally, the appendix contains a proof, by Blackhurst, of a group-theoretical fact needed in Section 2.